dimaatmelodromru/sphinx-relay/install_guide_myNode_and_Raspiblitz.md

 ### Preparations

-* Be able to connect with your node through SSH.
+* Be able to connect to your node through SSH.
 * Make sure you are running LND version `0.10.0` or higher.
-This can be seen at http://mynode.local/lnd at the right top.
-Or by inserting the following console command:
+This can be seen at http://mynode.local/lnd at the right top or by typing in the following console command:

 ```sh
 $ lncli getinfo